syncopika/piano_roll_browser/README.md

 ### implementation / design:

-There aren't too many purely HTML piano rolls out there, but from the ones I've seen, it appears that utilizing the canvas element is very effective.
+There aren't too many purely HTML piano rolls out there (I think?), but from the ones I've seen, it appears that utilizing the canvas element is very effective.

 My implementation does not use the canvas element and instead relies on just DOM manipulation of a grid to manipulate notes.